 Please drink responsibly.

-You say, and then look, I'm Irish.
+You say, and then, look, I'm Irish.

 I don't find it offensive.

-Do you find that you're Irish, Linda?
+Do you find that you're Irish?

-You find that offensive?
+Linda, you find that offensive?

 Takes a lot to offend me.

-Everyone's so sensitive.
+That was so sensitive.

-You know, they used to tell the joke about, oh, what's an Irish seven-course meal, a six-pack and a potato?
+You know, they used to tell the joke about, oh, what's an Irish seven-course meal, a six-pack, and a potato?

 I'm not offended by it.